dearshrewdwit/java_intro/chapter0-What_is_Java?/README.md

 ## Learning objectives

-1. How a compiled language works
+0. The difference between a compiled and interpreted language
-2. The difference between a compiled and interpreted language
+1. The difference between a statically typed and a dynamically typed language
-3. Advantages and disadvantages of both
+2. How we should think about languages at the moment
+3. How your machine runs Java

 ### Let's do some java.